-Ice::Identity id;
+Ice.Identity id = new Ice.Identity();

-id.name = IceUtil::generateUUID();
+id.name = System.Guid.NewGuid().ToString();

-ObjectPrx o = adapter->createProxy(id);
+Ice.ObjectPrx o = adapter.createProxy(id);

 '''

-This creates a proxy for an Ice object with the identity returned by generateUUID.
+This creates a proxy for an Ice object with the identity returned by NewGuid.
 Obviously, no servant yet exists for that object so, if we return the proxy to a client and the client invokes an operation on the proxy, the client will receive an ObjectNotExistException.
-(We examine these life cycle issues in more detail in ObjectLife Cycle.)
+(We examine these life cycle issues in more detail in Object Life Cycle.)